felixsuwarno/nyc_retail_sql_tableau_analytics/README.md

 <p align="center">
   <img src="images/Tableau 01c - Discount vs Full Price Revenue .png" width="85%">
 </p>

 Q4 profits rely heavily on discounting:
 December 2023–2024 show large discount spikes and weaker full-price revenue.
-This indicates inventory pressure earlier in the year
+This may indicate inventory pressure earlier in the year which necessitates heavy discounting to purge them out of inventory before holiday season is over.

 **Overall:**
 Growth comes mainly from **more customers**, not more purchases per customer.